-The region Bordeaux counts with Burgundy arguably one of the most famous French wine-growing regions, both of which compete for the first place in the category of "best wines".
-The town of the same name is the capital of the department Gironde with the same named mouth funnel in the southwest France and is referred to as one of the most beautiful wine towns in the world.
-The Greek historian Strabo (63 BC-28 AD) writes that during his visit to "Burdigala" about 20 AD, he had found no viticulture.
-But this will be from his colleague Pliny the Elder (23-79) does not testify a few decades later.
-This means that the Romans around 50 AD here founded the wine.
-The current area Bordeaux belonged to 300 years England (1154-1453) and in this time took the viticulture by the wine trade to England and Flanders significant upswing.
+The Bordeaux region counts Burgundy arguably one of the best-known French wine-growing regions, both of which are fighting for the first place of the qualitatively "best wines".
+The city of the same name is the capital of the department Gironde with the mouth funnel of the same name in the southwest France and is described as one of the most beautiful wine towns in the world.
+The Greek historian Strabo (63 BC-AD 28) writes that when he visited “Burdigala” around 20 AD he had not found any viticulture.
+But this is from his colleague Pliny not attested to the elder (23-79) a few decades later.
+This means that the Romans founded viticulture here around 50 AD.
+The current area of Bordeaux belonged to 300 years England (1154-1453) and in this time the viticulture by the wine trade Significant upswing to England and Flanders.

-This led to the founding of numerous largely still existing large trading houses and the historically significant Bordeaux wine trade, From the end of the 17th century began in Bordeaux a large-scale vine planting especially in the Médoc, Due to this vineyard foundations, the term "Fureur de planter" (plant rage) was coined at that time.
+This led to the establishment of numerous large trading houses, most of which still exist today, and the historically significant one Bordeaux wine trade, From the end of the 17th century, a wide-area vine plantation began, especially in Bordeaux Médoc, Because of these vineyard foundations, the term "Fureur de planter" (planting rage) was coined.
 This laid the basis for today's vineyards.
-One of the largest winery owners was Marquis Nicolas-Alexandre de ségur (1697-1755).
-In 1925, the agricultural professor and deputy of the Gironde department put Joseph Capus (1867-1947) decisive initiatives concerning the controlled system of origin (see Appellation d'Origine Protégée ) in France, leading to the founding of the institute INAO (National Institute of Appellations d'Origine).
+Marquis Nicolas-Alexandre de was one of the largest winery owners ségur (1697-1755).
+In 1925, the professor of agriculture and deputy of the Gironde department continued Joseph Capus (1867-1947) decisive initiatives regarding the controlled system of origin (see Appellation d'Origine Protégée ) in France, which led to the establishment of the institute INAO (Institut National des Appellations d'Origine).

-The area covers about two thirds of the Gironde department (only in the south and the sea there are no vines) with an extent of 105 by 130 kilometers and a vineyard of 113,000 hectares.
-The climate of the nearby Atlantic Ocean with the Gulf Stream and the many rivers is very favorable for viticulture.
-Summer is not too dry or hot, autumn is sunny and winter mild and humid.
-The predominantly barren and stony gravel soil causes the vine roots to dig ten meters deep into the ground to find water.
-As a result, both dry and rainy periods can be better overcome.
-The stony soil favors the drainage and also serves as a heat storage.
+The area extends over around two thirds of the Gironde department (only in the south and to the sea there are no vines) with an extension of 105 by 130 kilometers and a vineyard area of 113,000 hectares.
+The climate, which is characterized by the nearby Atlantic Ocean with the Gulf Stream and the many rivers, is extremely favorable for viticulture.
+Summer is not too dry or hot, autumn is sunny and winter is mild and humid.
+The mainly barren and stony gravel soil means that the vine roots have to dig up to ten meters deep to find water.
+As a result, both dry and rainy periods can be better survived.
+The stony ground favors drainage and also serves as a heat store.

-The large area is from the south through the rivers Garonne and Dordogne traversed.
-These unite below the city Bordeaux to the large mouth funnel Gironde, which divides the area in the north into two areas, which are also best known.
-These include on the right and east side of the Gironde the appellations Blaye - Côtes de Bordeaux, Côtes de Bourg, Fronsac, Pomerol and Saint-Émilion (also as Rive droite Médoc, Graves and Sauternes (also known as Rive gauche designated).
-Especially the southern part of the Médoc (Haut-Médoc) is called the showpiece of the Bordelais.
+The large area is from the south by the rivers Garonne and Dordogne traversed.
+These unite below the city of Bordeaux to form a large estuary Gironde, which divides the area in the north into two areas that are also the best known.
+These include the appeals Blaye - Côtes de Bordeaux, Côtes de Bourg, Fronsac, Pomerol and Saint-Émilion (also as Rive droite referred to) as well as on the left or west side Médoc, Graves and Sauternes (also as Rive gauche designated).
+The southern part of the Médoc (Haut-Médoc) in particular is known as the showpiece of the Bordelais.

 There are also significant differences in the grape varieties.
-One often speaks of a typical one Bordeaux blend, but there are different forms.
-On the left side dominate the red wines Cabernet Sauvignon, followed by Merlot and smaller proportions of Cabernet Franc and Petit Verdot, The right side is the domain of the Merlot, followed by the white wine varieties Sauvignon Blanc and Sémillon, The two Cabernet varieties contribute to the tannin, the Merlot yields softer wines.
+One often speaks of a typical one Bordeaux blend, but there are different types.
+The red wine varieties dominate on the left Cabernet Sauvignon, followed by Merlot and smaller proportions of Cabernet Franc and Petit Verdot, The right side is the domain of Merlot, followed by the white varieties Sauvignon Blanc and Sémillon, The two Cabernet varieties contribute the tannin, the Merlot produces softer wines.
 The three main red varieties account for 90% of the red varieties.
-For white wines, Sémillon is the most important variety at over 50%, followed by Sauvignon Blanc, Colombard.
+For white wines, Sémillon is the most important variety with over 50%, followed by Sauvignon Blanc, Colombard.
 Muscadelle and Ugni Blanc ( Trebbiano Toscano ).

-The importance of viticulture is impressive evidence that over 500 of the 542 communes produce wine.
-Basically, each winery, regardless of the size, the structural condition or the quality of wine there pressed, as Chateau (Castle) - in not a few of them are actually castle-like buildings.
-The extensive family empire of the Lurton is the largest owner of wineries.
-Almost exclusively AOP wines are produced (98%), over a quarter of France comes from here.
-This makes Bordeaux the world's largest area for quality wines, Much of it is marketed under the comprehensive regional designations.
-This applies to all AOP wines from the Département Gironde.
+The importance of viticulture is impressive evidence that wine is produced in over 500 of the 542 municipalities.
+Basically, every winery, regardless of the size, the structural conditions or the quality of the wine pressed there, as Chateau Inscribed (castle) - in a few of them there are actually castle-like buildings.
+The widely ramified family empire of Lurton is the largest owner of wineries.
+AOP wines with 65 appellations are produced almost exclusively (98%), more than a quarter of France comes from here.
+This makes Bordeaux the world's largest area for quality wines, A large part is marketed under the regional names.
+This applies to all AOP wines from the Gironde department.

-They can be a mixture of approved grapes from the entire region.
+They can be a blend of approved grapes from across the region.
 These are Bordeaux (Rouge, Blanc), Bordeaux sec (white wine with residual sugar below 4 g / l), Bordeaux Rosé , Bordeaux Clairet (light red wine) and Crémant de Bordeaux (Sparkling).
-The most successful brand wines under the AC designation Bordeaux are the “Dourthe No. 1 "of Dourthe-Kressmann, the "Sirius" of sickle, the "Michel Lynch" from the Château Lynch-Bages, the "Maître d'Estournel" of the Château Cos d'Estournel as well as the absolute top sellers and worldwide export hits Mouton Cadet from the house Mouton-Rothschild.
-There are over 30 communal appellations from which one can usually expect outstanding qualities:
+The most successful brand wines under the AC designation Bordeaux are the “Dourthe No. 1 ”from Dourthe-Kressmann, the "Sirius" from sickle, the "Michel Lynch" from Château Lynch-Bages, the "Maître d'Estournel" from Château Cos d'Estournel as well as the absolute leader in terms of sales volume and worldwide export hit Mouton Cadet from Mouton-Rothschild.
+There are over 30 municipal appellations from which you can usually expect outstanding qualities: